Smattr/rumur/README.rst

 Legal
 -----
-Everything in this repository is in the public domain, with the exception of:
+Everything in this repository is in the public domain.

-* xxHash code in librumur/resources/xxhash.*.
-This is BSD licensed as indicated in the file headers.

 .. _Bison: https://www.gnu.org/software/bison/
 .. _CMake: https://cmake.org/